Jak Crawford

-Carlton Jackston "Jak" Crawford (born 2 May 2005) is an American racing driver who is currently racing in the 2023 Formula 2 Championship for Hitech Grand Prix.
-He most recently competed in the 2022 FIA Formula 3 Championship with Prema Racing.
-He is a member of the Red Bull Junior Team and finished as runner-up in the 2020 ADAC Formula 4 Championship.
+Carlton Jakston "Jak" Crawford (born 2 May 2005) is an American racing driver who competes in the FIA Formula 2 Championship for DAMS as part of the AMF1 Driver Development Programme.

+A member of the AMF1 Driver Development Programme since 2024, he previously raced for Hitech in 2023.
+Before that, he competed in the FIA Formula 3 Championship for two years, finishing the latter year seventh in 2022 with Prema.
+He finished runner-up in the 2020 ADAC Formula 4 Championship.

 Career

 Karting

-Born in Charlotte, North Carolina, Crawford started his karting career in 2011 after he moved to the Houston, Texas area.
-He competed in multiple championships, predominantly in North America, winning the Challenge of the Americas - Junior Rotax Series among others.
+Carlton Jakston Crawford was born in Charlotte, North Carolina on 2 May 2005, and started his karting career in 2011 after he moved to the Houston, Texas area.
+He competed in multiple championships, predominantly in North America, winning the Challenge of the Americas – Junior Rotax Series among others.
 In Crawford's first overseas karting race in 2014 at the Rok Cup International Championship, while only 9 years old, he finished second.
 Other international karting competition was mostly sporadic but generally successful.

-Lower formulae
+Lower formulas

 In 2018, Crawford made his car racing debut in the NACAM Formula 4 Championship, driving for Scuderia Martiga EG. He won six races, and with eight further podiums the American driver finished second in the Series behind Manuel Sulaimán.

 Crawford raced in the German and Italian Formula 4 Championships in 2020, however, due to the COVID-19 pandemic he would only compete part-time in the latter.
 He signed for Van Amersfoort Racing, partnering fellow Red Bull Junior Team member Jonny Edgar.
 The American driver would end up finishing second in the ADAC Formula 4 Championship with a gap of just two points behind Edgar, while in the Italian Championship he would finish sixth, despite missing two race weekends.